-Democrat Gillum concedes Florida governor's race, congratulates DeSantis
+Republican DeSantis secures Florida governor's seat after rival Gillum concedes

-(Reuters) - Democrat Andrew Gillum, who had sought to become Florida’s first black governor, conceded on Saturday as a recount of ballots neared its end, and he congratulated rival Republican Ron DeSantis, an ally of President Donald Trump.
+TAMPA, Fla.
+(Reuters) - Democrat Andrew Gillum, who had sought to become Florida’s first black governor, conceded on Saturday, after a recount showed he had no way of catching his Republican rival Ron DeSantis, an ally of President Donald Trump.

-Gillum, the liberal mayor of Tallahassee, had initially conceded the race to DeSantis, a conservative former congressman.
-But Gillum later withdrew that concession when the results were close enough for an automatic recount.
-On Saturday, he said that process was drawing to a close.
+Gillum, the 39-year-old liberal mayor of Tallahassee, had initially conceded the race on the night of the Nov.
+6 election to DeSantis, a conservative former congressman.
+But Gillum later withdrew that concession when the results showed the two were close enough to trigger an automatic recount.

 “This has been the journey of our lives.
 We’ve been so honored by the support that we’ve received,” Gillum said in a video statement.
 “Stay tuned, there will be more to come.
 This fight for Florida continues.”

-DeSantis said on Twitter, “This was a hard-fought campaign.
+DeSantis, 40, said on Saturday on Twitter, “This was a hard-fought campaign.
 Now it’s time to bring Florida together.”

+After a machine recount ended on Thursday, official results showed DeSantis with a lead of 33,683, or 0.41 percent.
+That margin appeared impossible for Gillum to overcome by Saturday.

+“We wanted to make sure that every single vote including those that were undervotes, overvotes, as long as it was a legally cast vote we wanted those votes to be counted,” Gillum said in his video statement on Saturday.

-After Gillum initially conceded the contest on election night, his subsequent calls for every vote to be counted echoed similar appeals from fellow Democrat U.S. Senator Bill Nelson.
+His stance echoed similar appeals from fellow Democrat U.S. Senator Bill Nelson.
+Numerous legal challenges were filed in Florida over how to deal with certain ballots and the deadlines for counties to review them.

 A recount is continuing in the race between Nelson and his challenger for the Senate seat, outgoing Republican Governor Rick Scott.
+After an electronic recount was completed on Thursday, Scott held a narrow lead.
+Officials have until noon on Sunday to tally any votes missed by electronic voting machines.

 That recount has become the subject of an intense political battle with Republicans including Trump claiming without evidence that the process was marred by fraud.